Trauma responses are normal reactions to abnormal situations.

 Trauma can create patterns of interaction between different internal parts.
 There’s that saying: A mind at war with itself knows not eternal peace.
 Parts can also be in cahoots with each other.

 Another type of protector part we see is called a manager.
 Certain manager parts may indicate the presence of trauma.
 Manager parts in IFS are protective aspects of the internal system that aim to maintain control, avoid vulnerability, and prevent the reemergence of painful experiences.
-Here are some manager part roles that may suggest underlying trauma:
+Here are some potential manager part roles that may suggest underlying trauma.
+This list is mean to be illustrative, not prescriptive:

-To address trauma through the IFS Model, it is essential to identify and heal exiled parts through a process of internal dialogue and self-reflection.
-This involves the development of a compassionate and empathic relationship between the individual and their exiled parts, and each step along the way achieves buy-in from all parts involved.
-If an individual has (or perhaps has) a diagnosable disorder, then it is best that IFS sessions are carried out by licensed professionals (e.g. a licensed therapist who is also IFS certified).
+To address trauma through the IFS Model, it is a multi-level, permission based process: all parts must consent.
+Typically the parts that you get to know would be: managers, then firefighters, and lastly exiles.
+Each step along the way achieves buy-in from all parts involved.
+If an individual has (or perhaps has) a diagnosable disorder, then IFS sessions are carried out by licensed professionals (e.g. a licensed therapist who is also IFS certified).
+If you are exploring IFS for wellness and resilience reasons, you can check out a free course here.
+There are also a lot of great IFS videos and meditations on YouTube, excellent books, etc.

 When we truly realize what is going on with trauma physiology, we start to ask the classic question “What happened to you?” (versus “What’s wrong with you?”).
 We realize that the psychological and behavioral symptoms are parts in action.